How would you handle a situation like this:

 Most private short-term disability (STD) policies require employees to apply for available state-funded benefits before the policy will pay out a benefit.

 STD benefits are then “offset”, or reduced, by the amount of the state benefit so that the employee doesn’t receive more in payment than the coverage total during the period of disability.
+Check with your insurance company though, as some insurance companies address the “offset” situation differently.

 Employees should note when insurance payments are made (e.g. lump sum, weekly, monthly) and whether they’re paid via check or direct deposit.